 Note that I am not speaking of cutting short your goal to provide the absolute best medical care.
 And I’m not telling you to cut corners.

 What I am telling you is that what is key to the longevity of relationships and to being seen as someone or some entity with whom to initiate and continue a relationship, does not involve a need to optimize, which is impossible, but the need to satisfice.
 You have to focus on sufficiently satisfying, that is, satisficing, the needs and expectations of your customers and on reminding them of that fact.

 You know this is true about McDonald’s.
 What’s hard to understand is that the same rule of behavioral economics applies to you.

-Yes, right now, off the top of your head, you can name me 30 places where you could get a much better hamburger, but none of them sold billions and none of them is recognized around the world.
+Yes, right now, off the top of your head, can you name me 30 places where you could get a much better hamburger, but none of them sold billions and none of them is recognized around the world?
 Think about it.
-Actually, now much do you actually need to think about it?
-That’s the point.
+Actually, how much do you actually need to think about it?

 That’s the point.